 In addition, the Credit Agreement includes, among other things, customary restrictions (subject to certain exceptions) on our ability to incur certain indebtedness, grant certain liens, make certain investments, engage in acquisitions, consolidations and mergers, declare or pay certain dividends, and repurchase shares of our common stock.
 The indentures governing the Senior Notes contain negative covenants restricting or limiting our ability to, among other things, incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase our capital stock, make certain investments, permit payment or dividend restrictions on certain of our subsidiaries, sell assets, engage in certain transactions with affiliates, and consolidate or merge or sell all or substantially all of our assets.
-As of March 31, 2021, we are in compliance with all covenants under the New Senior Secured Credit Facility and indentures governing the Senior Notes.
+As of March 31, 2022, we are in compliance with all covenants under the Senior Secured Credit Facility and indentures governing the Senior Notes.

 Our credit ratings are reviewed by Moody's Investors Service ("Moody's") and Fitch Ratings ("Fitch").
-Moody's rates our corporate credit at 'Ba2', the New Term Loan at 'Ba3', the 4.75% Senior Notes at 'Ba3', the 5.875% Senior Notes at 'Ba3' and the 3.75% Senior Notes at 'Ba3'.
-Fitch rates our corporate credit at 'BB', the New Term Loan at 'BB+', the 4.75% Senior Notes at 'BB', the 5.875% Senior Notes at 'BB' and the 3.75% Senior Notes at 'BB'.
+Moody's rates our corporate credit at 'Ba1', the Term Loan at 'Baa2', the 4.75% Senior Notes at 'Ba2', the 5.875% Senior Notes at 'Ba2' and the 3.75% Senior Notes at 'BB', the 5.875% Senior Notes at 'BB' and the 3.75% Senior Notes at 'BB'.

-On November 14, 2016, our Board of Directors authorized us to repurchase up to \$1,000 million of our common stock pursuant to a stock repurchase program (the "Repurchase Program").
-On November 8, 2017, July 30, 2018 and May 9, 2019, our Board of Directors increased the authorization by \$500 million, \$500 million and \$1,000 million, respectively, bringing the total amount authorized under the Repurchase Program to \$3,000 million.
-During the three months ended March 31, 2021, we repurchased \$96 million of our common stock under the Repurchase Program.
-All of the repurchase transactions during the three months ended March 31, 2021 were settled in cash during the same period.
-As of March 31, 2021, we had \$731 million available under the Repurchase Program.
+Our current stock repurchase program (the "Repurchase Program") was originally authorized by the Board of Directors in 2016.
+On February 24, 2022, the Board of Directors authorized us to repurchase an additional \$1,000 million of our common stock, bringing the total amount authorized under the Repurchase Program to \$4,000 million.
+During the three months ended March 31, 2022, we repurchased approximately \$81 million of our common stock under the Repurchase Program.
+All of the repurchase transactions during the three months ended March 31, 2022 were settled in cash during the same period.
+As of March 31, 2022, we had approximately \$1,233 million available under the Repurchase Program.

-The following table shows our sources and uses of funds for the three months ended March 31, 2021 and 2020 (in millions):
+The following table shows our sources and uses of funds for the three months ended March 31, 2022 and 2021 (in millions):